cheminfo/rest-on-couch/README.md

 Interface to CouchDB that allows the control of permissions on the documents.

-## Installation

-`npm install rest-on-couch`

 ## Documentation

-You can specify some options in the config file or using environment variables:

-* config.url (REST_ON_COUCH_URL): URL of the database server
 * config.database (REST_ON_COUCH_DATABASE): Name of the database
 * config.username (REST_ON_COUCH_USERNAME): Username (needs admin access to the DB)
 * config.password (REST_ON_COUCH_PASSWORD): Password